How to Build an A-Frame Picnic Table

 This A-frame picnic table is easy to build and inexpensive because it’s made from construction-grade Douglas fir lumber.
 And this isn’t a project that’ll take weeks to build.
 You can buy the lumber, build the table, and apply the finish all in one day.
 You can do it all yourself, but an extra pair of hands comes in handy during assembly.
-This picnic table does comfortably seat eight people, even 10, if the family is in a good mood.
+This picnic table comfortably seats eight people, and even 10 if no one minds close quarters.

 You’ll need a circular saw, belt sander, electric drill, a 1-in. diameter spade bit, a few drill bits, a ratchet with a 9/16-in. socket to tighten the nuts, a hammer, tape measure, screwdriver, four bar clamps and a pair of sawhorses to build this picnic table.
 If you have a Speed square, use it to guide the circular saw as you cut the ends of the top and seat boards.

 The A-frame pieces (Labeled B, C and D in Cutting List in Project PDFs below) are joined with carriage bolts.
 A carriage bolt doesn’t look like a regular bolt.
 It has a round head with a short, square nub directly under it.
 You drive it into its hole with a hammer, and the square part locks it into the wood to keep it from turning as you tighten the nut.
 We used carriage bolts to give the outside ends a more decorative look.

 Use galvanized deck screws to prevent rust instead of standard wood screws.
 The deck screws also have coarse threads for extra grip.
 To prevent splitting, be sure to drill pilot holes before driving the screws.

 - Use a circular saw to cut the seat and top boards.

 - Pro tip: Try to cut away the checks (cracks) on both ends of the boards.
 If you have a Speed square, use it to guide the saw as you cut the ends square.